-We're building infrastructure to help engineering teams understand and manage their dependencies.
+We're building infrastructure to help engineering teams understand and manage their licensing dependencies and security vulnerabilities.

 We're building a rocketship company.
 Since going to market about 2 years ago, we've been crushing our revenue numbers every quarter with over 3 million dollars in ARR.
 Our customers include Uber, Hashicorp, Docker, Twitter, Zendesk, and more.